tjd1234/cmpt383summer2022/docs/languages/ruby/regex.md

 => 0
 ```

-Matching a digit is so common that there's a special shorthand for
+Matching digits is so common that there's a special shorthand for
 `/0|1|2|3|4|5|6|7|8|9/`.
 You can use write `/\d/`:

 ```ruby